bahamas10/node-musicnamer/README.md

 *would* have been taken.

     dave @ [ bahamas10 :: (SunOS) ] ~ $ musicnamer --dry-run somesong.mp3
-    ----- processing somesong.mp3 -----

-    Moving: somesong.mp3
+    moving: somesong.mp3
-    ->  To: BEING/Arrival/12 - The Singularity (Cosmists II).mp3
+    ->  to: BEING/Arrival/12 - The Singularity (Cosmists II).mp3
-    No action taken
+    no action taken

 As you can see, the warning message no longer shows because we have created a config file.
-Also, `musicnamer` just printed out what it would have done, but didn't actually call rename(2) on any of the files.
+Also, `musicnamer` just printed out what it would have done, but didn't actually call rename(2) on any of the files or make any new directories.

 You can also test out files to get a glimpse into how `musicnamer` sees your files.
 There is a command line switch to have `musicnamer` print out the tags of files without renaming them.

     dave @ [ bahamas10 :: (SunOS) ] ~ $ musicnamer --tags music/*.mp3
-    ----- processing song1.mp3 -----
+    processing: song.mp3
     { title: 'Stimulus',
       artist: [ 'The Omega Experiment' ],
       albumartist: [],